 Shared-Credit Degrees Program

-Bachelor's of Liberal Arts / Master's of Public Administration Shared-Credit Program
+Master of Public Administration (MPA) Shared-Credit Degrees Program

-The BLA requires a minimum of 120 undergraduate credit hours and the MPA requires 42 graduate credit hours.
-In this Shared-Credit program, 18 of the MPA graduate credits (6 courses) are taken during the senior year of a student's BLA degree program and the credits are "shared" to both the MPA and BLA degree requirements.
+The BALA, ECON, and SOC degrees require a minimum of 120 undergraduate credit hours and the MPA requires 42 graduate credit hours.
+In this Shared-Credit program, 18 of the MPA graduate credits (6 courses), except ECON, are taken during the senior year of a student's BALA or SOC degree program and the credits are "shared" to both the MPA and BALA or SOC degree requirements.
 Thus, this reduces the time needed to complete the two degrees, compared to the traditional model, and results in significant savings.

-The School of Public Administration is looking for BLA's best and brightest bunch that satisfy the program's invite requirements.
-For consideration, the BLA/MPA Shared-Credit applicant must have a grade point average (GPA) of 3.25 or greater and have completed at least 90 credit hours while taking an average student's workload (4-6 courses) a semester.
+The School of Public Administration is looking for the best and brightest bunch that satisify the program's invite requirements.
+For consideration, the Shared-Credit applicant must be in one of the partnered degrees, have a grade point average (GPA) of 3.25 or greater, and have completed at least 90 credit hours while taking an average student's workload (4-6 courses) a semester.

 If you have questions or are interested in a MPA Shared-Credit Degree program: